altndrr/persona/README.md

 Doing so with no option will display the `help` document.

 Some examples of usage are:
-1. `python manage.py code lint`: perform static analysis of the code.
+1. `python manage.py code --lint`: perform static analysis of the code.
-2. `python manage.py code test`: run parallel tests with coverage.
+2. `python manage.py code --test`: run parallel tests with coverage.
-3. `python manage.py env export`: generate a platform-independent `environment.yml` file;

 ### Source module